balderdashy/sails-docs/What-Is-Sails.md

+## Convention over Configuration

+Sails accomplishes many of the same goals as other MVC web application frameworks, using many of the same methodologies.
+This was done on purpose.
+A consistent approach makes developing apps more predictable and efficient for everybdoy involved.

+Imagine starting a new job at a company building a Sails app (or imagine starting the company, if that's your thing.)
+If anyone on your team has worked with frameworks like Zend, Laravel, CodeIgniter, Cake, Grails, Django, Rails, ASP.NET MVC, or Rails, Sails will feel pretty familiar.
+Not only that, but they can look at a Sails project and know, generally, how to code up the basic patterns they've implemented over and over again in the past; whether their background is in PHP, Ruby, Java, C#, or Node.js.
+What about your second app, or your third?
+Each time you create a new Sails app, you start with a sane, familiar boilerplate that makes youmore productive.
+In many cases, you'll even be able to recycle some of your backend code.

+> **History**
+> Sails didn't invent this concept-- it's [been around for years](https://en.wikipedia.org/wiki/Convention_over_configuration).
+Even before the phrase "Convention over Configuration" (or CoC) was popularized by Ruby on Rails, it was a core tenant of the JavaBeans specification and in many ways, a natural lashback against the extremely verbose XML configuration common in traditional Java web frameworks of the late '90s and early 2000s.

 ## The MVC Architecture
-Sails is a Model, View, Controller (MVC) architecture for Node.js.
+Sails implements the aforementioned Model, View, Controller (MVC) architecture for Node.js.
 You can learn more about MVC <a href="https://docs.djangoproject.com/en/dev/faq/general/#django-appears-to-be-a-mvc-framework-but-you-call-the-controller-the-view-and-the-view-the-template-how-come-you-don-t-use-the-standard-names">here</a>, <a href="http://symfony.com/legacy/doc/askeet/1_0/en/3">here</a>, and <a href="http://guides.rubyonrails.org/getting_started.html#the-mvc-architecture">here</a>, but the tl;dr is that it's the really awesome, industry-standard way of doing things for modern web apps.
 If you're wondering if Sails is a "proper MVC", you're probably right!
-It wasn’t made to mimic Django, Zend, or Rails; it was made to resemble the MVC architecture we’re used to while still unlocking the features necessary to easily leverage WebSockets, streams, and data-driven APIs.
+It wasn’t made to mimic Django, Zend, or Rails; it was made to resemble the MVC architecture we’re used to while still unlocking the features necessary to leverage the unique advantages of Node.js: seamless WebSockets support, advanced memory management using streams, and composable, data-driven APIs using the powerful concept of chainable middleware from Connect/Express.

 ## With a Modern Twist